 3. Develop a Clear Understanding of the Industry

 To make a successful career in sports management, it is essential to have a clear understanding of the industry.
-Understanding the different aspects of sports management, the industry’s challenges, and the trends will help to make informed decisions and navigate the field effectively.
+Understanding the different aspects of sports management, the industry’s challenges, and the trends will help to make informed decisions and navigate the field effectively, from the chairs to tennis windscreens.

 One way to do this is to stay informed about the latest news and developments.
 It can include reading trade publications, attending industry events, and following relevant social media accounts.